 - 2 cups (240g) Icing Sugar

-- Preheat your oven to 175 degrees (fan forced) and line your chosen baking tray with baking paper, I used a 20x20x8 cm brownie tin.
+- Preheat the oven to 175 degrees (fan forced) and line the baking tray with baking paper (I use a 20x20x8 cm brownie tin)

-- In a medium sized bowl sift your flour, baking powder and ginger together then set aside.
+- In a medium sized bowl sift the flour, baking powder and ginger together, then set aside.

-- In another bowl mix together your cornflakes and coconut and set aside.
+- In another small bowl, mix together the cornflakes and coconut.
+Then and set aside.

-- In a large saucepan melt your butter, sugar and golden syrup on a medium heat until combined, then remove from the heat.
+- In a large saucepan melt the butter, sugar and golden syrup on a medium heat until the butter has melted and the sugar and golden syrup are combined.
+Remove from the heat, and place the saucepan on a cooling rack.

-- Pour your flour, baking powder and ginger mixture into to the warm butter mixture.
-Mix until combined.
-Then add your coconut and cornflakes to the mixture mix until well combined.
+- Pour the flour, baking powder and ginger mixture into to the warm butter mixture.
+Mix with a whisk until combined.
+Remove the whisk and replace it with a spatula, then add the coconut and cornflakes to the mixture, stirring until all the ingredients have been combined.

-- Then place your mixture into the preheated oven and bake for 12-15minutes.
+- Then place the mixture into the preheated oven and bake for 12-13 minutes.

-- Once cooked, remove from the oven and leave in the tin to cool.
+- Once the base is cooked (will also look golden on the top) remove from the oven and leave in the tin on a wire rack.

-- Whilst your tray is cooling start with your icing.
-In a medium saucepan gently melt your butter and golden syrup on a low heat.
+- Whilst the base is resting you can start making the icing.
+In a medium saucepan gently melt the butter and golden syrup on a low heat.

-- Once melted remove your saucepan from the heat and slowly sift in your icing sugar and ginger.
+- Once melted, remove the saucepan from the heat (placing it on a wire rack) and slowly sift in your icing sugar and ginger.

-- Now with a wooden spoon gently mix together till it forms a thick and smooth icing texture.
+- Now with a whisk, gently whisk together until it forms a thick and smooth icing texture.

 - Then pour the warm icing mixture onto your baked tray, making sure you have an even layer of icing.

-- Now leave your tray to cool for 2-3 hours.
-Once cooled, cut into squares and enjoy!
+- Now refrigerate for 2-3 hours.
+Once set, cut into squares and enjoy!